Table of contentsClick link to navigate to the desired location

 Promise is an object that represents the result of an asynchronous operation.
 They allow working with deferred results without nested callbacks, making the code more readable.
 Earlier, I wrote a small post about what a Promise is.
 But now let's look at the structure and some methods.

 Promise is created using the constructor new Promise(), which takes a function with two arguments: resolve and reject.
 This is the structure to remember.
-Let's consider an example:
+Let's look at an example:

 const promise = new Promise((resolve, reject) => {